Vorkharium/vorkharium.github.io/_posts/2024-11-06-HTB-SecNotes-Write-up.md

 ### Web Enumeration
 Port 8808 has a Microsoft IIS website without much information.

-Port 80 has a login portal, which also allow us to create an account, to enumerate the website further after logging in.
+Port 80 has a login portal, which also allows us to create an account, to enumerate the website further after logging in.

 To create a new account, we can click on Sign up now and fill everything as needed:
 ![Login](/images/htb_secnotes_login.png)